oauthstuff/draft-oauth-par/main.md

 # Authorization Request

-The client uses the `request_uri` value returned by the authorization server to build an authorization request as defined in [@!I-D.ietf-oauth-jwsreq].
+The client uses the `request_uri` value returned by the authorization server to build an authorization request as defined in [@!RFC9101].
 This is shown in the following example where the client directs the user agent to make the following HTTP request (extra line breaks and indentation for display purposes only):
 ```
  GET /authorize?client_id=s6BhdRkqt3&request_uri=urn%3Aietf%3Aparams
   %3Aoauth%3Arequest_uri%3A6esc_11ACC5bwc014ltc14eY22c HTTP/1.1